-- The municipality has experienced a negative population growth of 9% from 89 530 in 2011 to 84 201 to 2016 (i.e. a decrease of 8 379).
-It is a course for concern as this could mean that the municipal area could be drained off its human resources.
-One of the contributing factors on the population decrease is out-migration to neighbouring municipalities - At the same period the number of households has seen a steady increase which implies demand for housing, social amenities and putting pressure on the engineering design capacity of bulk services. - JMLM has a large household size of 10 and/ or more people; this may be as a result of high dependency due to level of poverty within the area. - In 2011, 38.7% of the population in JMLM aged between 15 and 65 has no income. - JMLM's main contributor to the GVA is mining, however wholesale and retail is the biggest contributor towards employment. - High income and employment potential is related to education status.
+- The municipality has experienced a significate positive population growth of about 49% from 84 201 to 2016 to 125 420 (i.e. an increase of 41 219). - At the same period the number of households has seen a steady increase which implies demand for housing, social amenities and putting pressure on the engineering design capacity of bulk services. - JMLM has a large average household size; this may be as a result of high dependency due to level of poverty within the area.

+- In 2011, 38.7% of the population in JMLM aged between 15 and 65 had no income. - JMLM's main contributor to the GVA is mining, however wholesale and retail is the biggest contributor towards employment. - High income and employment potential is related to education status.